Anthropology + Technology Conference, Bristol 2019

 Why this conference and why now?

-Already we are seeing the damaging and dangerous effects of automated decision-making (AI) in areas such as policing, finance, credit reporting, and administration of public programmes.
-The rapid pace of change means the social harm being caused by emerging technologies is deeply disturbing.
+Over the last few years, both academics and the media have documented some of the negative effects of automated decision-making (AI) in areas such as policing, finance, credit reporting, and administration of public programmes.

 Why anthropologists are uniquely placed to help